 Country Manager, Type and Tell UK

-There are a couple of discounts on offer for Type & Tell users as Reedsy claims to be offering 50% off services via https://reedsy.com/loves/type-tell while Ingram Spark is offering free set-up cost and annual fees with the promotion code ‘GETPUBLISHED’.
+There are a couple of discounts on offer for Type & Tell users as Reedsy is offering 50% off services via https://reedsy.com/loves/type-tell while Ingram Spark is offering free set-up cost and annual fees with the promotion code ‘GETPUBLISHED’.

 If you’re looking for ebook distribution, I would recommend Draft2digital although Smashwords is also an option.
 If you want to publish a print book as well, then the Ingram Spark discount deal would be useful.